6 Tea Questions All Tea Beginners Have + Solutions

 Tea Question #4 – I would like to drink tea, but I’m afraid it has too much caffeine.
 Which tea shoud I choose?

-Unless you are highly sensitive to caffeine or need to avoid it altogether, a cup of tea in the morning is unlikely to give you the same energy boost as .
+Unless you are highly sensitive to caffeine or need to avoid it altogether, a cup of tea in the morning is unlikely to give you the same energy boost as coffee.
 In fact, even a cup of tea in the afternoon is unlikely to keep you awake at night.
 Tea contains caffeine, and some teas may contain more caffeine than the others, but rarely more than coffee.
 For example, a shot of espresso is likely to have 60 mg of caffeine, while you can expect 10-50 mg of caffeine in a cup of tea.
 Some may contain more, but on average, expect 20-30 mg per cup.

 What to do?